 Faculty Appointments (Sabbatical and Summer Faculty Research Appointments)

 The Laboratories encourage scientists to conduct short-term, joint research with university faculty on sabbatical or during the summer.
 Faculty must be invited by a Sandia sponsor and can have limited-term employment at the Labs from four weeks to one academic year.
 The appointments provide meaningful work to professors widely recognized as authorities in their field, make valuable contributions to Sandia’s technical research, and promote university relations.
 Candidates are recruited nationally for summer appointments.
 Salary, round-trip travel and per diem are provided.
 Available positions can be found on Sandia's Careers webpage.
 Select "View All Jobs" then search for the word "faculty" and follow application instructions.

 Sandia encourages its staff to serve as adjunct professors at regional and other universities.

 External Advisory Boards

 Sandians participate on university external advisory boards across the nation, and experts from universities serve on Sandia advisory boards.

-Sandia supports development of university faculty through nominations for the Presidential Early Career Awards for Scientists and Engineers (PECASE), whose winners receive $250,000 payable over five years to conduct their research.
+Sandia supports development of eligible employees and university faculty through nominations for the Presidential Early Career Awards for Scientists and Engineers (PECASE), whose winners receive $250,000 payable over five years to conduct their research.
 The awards recognize researchers who, early in their careers, show exceptional potential for leadership at the frontiers of scientific knowledge.